Darkm00r/Cocktail-Base/README.md

-Cocktail Web App
+# Cocktail Web App

-Overview
+## Overview
 This project is a cocktail-themed web application developed as part of a PCTO (school-to-work program) in collaboration with Terranova Software.
 It allows users to explore a variety of cocktails by interacting with a backend MySQL database and external APIs to fetch cocktail data dynamically.

-Features
+## Features
-Responsive web interface with cocktail search and filtering
+- Responsive web interface with cocktail search and filtering

-MySQL database to store cocktail information
+- MySQL database to store cocktail information

-API integration to retrieve cocktail details (ingredients, instructions, images)
+- API integration to retrieve cocktail details (ingredients, instructions, images)

-User-friendly navigation and clean design
+- User-friendly navigation and clean design

-Technologies Used
+## Technologies Used
-Frontend: HTML, CSS, PHP
+- Frontend: HTML, CSS, PHP

-Backend: MySQL database
+- Backend: MySQL database

-APIs: External cocktail API for real-time data fetching
+- APIs: External cocktail API for real-time data fetching

-Development: Apache server (local environment)
+- Development: Apache server (local environment)

-Project Duration
+## Project Duration
 January 2023 – June 2023

-Installation
+## Installation
-Clone the repository
+1. Clone the repository

-Import the provided MySQL database schema
+2. Import the provided MySQL database schema

-Configure database connection settings in the PHP files
+3. Configure database connection settings in the PHP files

-Deploy the project on a local Apache server or hosting environment
+4. Deploy the project on a local Apache server or hosting environment

-Usage
+## Usage
-Open the web application in a browser
+- Open the web application in a browser

-Search for cocktails by name or ingredient
+- Search for cocktails by name or ingredient

-Browse cocktail details including recipes and images
+- Browse cocktail details including recipes and images

-Credits
+## Credits
 Developed as part of the PCTO program in partnership with Terranova Software.

+## Contact
+For questions or feedback, please contact [Your Name] at [your.email@example.com].